hidayatullahap/create-go-app/README.md

 ## Create-go-app
-I really like to try stuff with Go, so i create a lot of "Hello World".
+I really like to try stuff with Go, so i create a lot of new "Hello World" project.
 It feels so repetitive, inspired from create-react-app so I made this bash command to create simple hello world project generator.

 ##How to use it